carolinahiguera/NCF-Policy/README.md

 ## Acknowledgements

 We use the implementation provided in the [neural descriptor fields repo](https://github.com/anthonysimeonov/ndf_robot).
 For implementing the insertion tasks, we use as reference the Factory environments available in the [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/tree/main) repo.
 As for the RL method, we use the PPO implementation available in the codebase of the [Hora](https://github.com/HaozhiQi/hora) project.

+For TACTO intergration, we reference from the [Hora-Tactile](https://haozhi.io/rotateit/) and [MidasTouch](https://github.com/facebookresearch/MidasTouch) projects.

-We encourage you to check out those projects!
+We encourage you to check out all these projects!